Photography by Sophie Collett and MJ Smith

 After the 2015 general election, in which Labour lost to the Conservative Party, Andy launched his campaign to succeed Labour leader Ed Miliband - he finished second behind Jeremy Corbyn.
 He subsequently accepted a role as Shadow Home Secretary.

 In May 2016 Andy announced his candidacy to become Labour's candidate for the Greater Manchester Mayoralty.
 Andy was elected to the new role of Mayor of Greater Manchester on 5 May 2017.
 He received 63% of the vote, winning majorities in all ten of Greater Manchester's boroughs.
+Andy was re-elected in 2021, backed by 67.3% of voters to continue as the region's mayor for another term.

 "Politics has been too London-centric for too long … Greater Manchester is going to take control.
 We are going to change politics and make it work better for people".
 Andy Burnham - victory speech 2017